abanu-org/abanu/README.md

 - Building the Operating System Disk, with Grub as Bootloader

 ## License
+Lonos is published under the GNU General Public License.
 This software includes third party open source software components.
 Each of these software components have their own license.
+All sourcecode is open source.